Unitech/pm2/README.md

 $ pm2 startup [ubuntu|centos|systemd]
 ```

-**Warning** This feature is tricky to make it work generically, so once PM2 has setup your startup script, reboot your server to be sure that PM2 put back your apps !
+**Warning** It's tricky to make this feature work generically, so once PM2 has setup your startup script, reboot your server to make sure that PM2 has launched your apps!

-### More informations
+### More information

-Two types of startup script are availables:
+Two types of startup scripts are available:

 - SystemV init script (with the option `ubuntu` or `centos`)
 - SystemD init script (with the `systemd` option)

-Those options are using :
+The startup options are using:

 - **ubuntu** will use `updaterc.d` and the script `lib/scripts/pm2-init.sh`
 - **centos** will use `chkconfig` and the script `lib/scripts/pm2-init-centos.sh`
 - **systemd** will use `systemctl` and the script `lib/scripts/pm2.service`

-### User permission
+### User permissions

-Ah, there is something else, let's say you want the startup script to be executed under another user.
+Let's say you want the startup script to be executed under another user.

-Just use the `-u <username` option !
+Just use the `-u <username>` option !

 ```bash
 $ pm2 startup ubuntu -u www